LinDaiDai/vuepress-bolg/docs/README.md

 ---
 layout: Homepage
 description: 'The biography and information about me.'
-avatar: /profile.jpg
+avatar: /profile2.jpg
-head: 'Harry Potter'
+head: 'LinDaiDai'
-info: 'Student at Hogwarts School'
+info: 'A Web Producer on the road'
-interests: 'Interests: Quidditch and Wizard chess.'
+interests: 'Interests: Program and Art.'
 socials:
 - title: github
   link: https://github.com/lindaidai